kauffmanes/cis275-course/content/week1/2-html.md

 In this course, we will focus on HTML and CSS only, but it's important to understand how all of the components work together.

 # Anatomy of HTML
 Below is a basic example of a webpage.
 Don't worry too much about what it means - we'll dive into it soon.
-The HTML code is in the reddish color and the text is in white.

 ```html
 <!doctype html>